-At certain times of year we feel the need for Making Changes.
-About our health, our job or simply how to make our lives less complicated, or more structured.
+Changing our habits, whether it's about our health, our job, or simply how to make our lives less complicated, or more structured are common feelings.

-Psychologists James Prochaska and Carlo Di Clemente developed the idea of a Wheel of Change when studying how people with addictive behaviours changed their habits.
-It became clear whatever their addiction people went through similar stages to change whether on their own or with the help of a therapist.
+Psychologists James Prochaska and Carlo Di Clemente developed the idea of a Wheel of Change when studying how people with addictive behaviors made changes to their habits.
+It became clear whatever their addiction people went through similar stages to change on their own or with help.

 Of course not all changes we want or need to make are life-threatening but it's interesting to explore the various stages to decide where on the wheel of change we are.

-Contemplation: Either you've decided you need to make some changes or friends or family have mentioned perhaps it's time, especially if they consider what you're doing is damaging to your health, or relationships.
+Contemplation: You've decided you need to make some changes or friends or family have mentioned perhaps it's time.
+Perhaps they consider what you're doing is damaging to your health, or relationships.
 This stage can take a while because you're not yet fully committed to the idea (yet).

 To avoid being completely blocked from moving forward, remind yourself why you want to change, and how the new habit will benefit you.